 Maintain a well-funded scheme that maximises value for the State.

-Deliver financial outcomes that optimise our risk/return objectives, demonstrate strong governance in order to provide long term sustainability of the business whilst balancing the needs of all stakeholders.
+Deliver financial outcomes that optimise our risk/return objectives and demonstrate strong governance in order to provide long term sustainability.

 Actively support accident prevention and injury management initiatives to assist in reducing the frequency, severity and impact of motor accidents in Tasmania.